 5. Have Peace of Mind

 Every benefit of a home security system with remote access comes back to one ultimate advantage: peace of mind.
 No matter where you are, you always have access and control.
-Whether you have kids, elderly parents or a furry friend waiting for you at home, you can always check up on them and make sure they’re safe.
+Whether you have kids, elderly parents or a furry friend waiting for you at home, you can check up on them when you’re away and make sure they’re safe.